-Over the past decade, there has been no shortage of debate over whether workplace burnout is a “real” condition or simply a scapegoat for employees who can’t handle the heat.
+Over the past decade, there has been no shortage of debate over whether workplace burnout is a “real” condition or a scapegoat for employees.
+It’s difficult to substantiate a syndrome or condition when there is no quantitative way to measure it.

 Letting clients go can be a difficult decision and continually hiring new employees wasn’t the best solution to growth.
 Here is the story of how one firm used Facet Wealth to thrive!